Cohort tests

 To create a cohort test:

-- Randomize and assign cohorts to your users via a campaign or our API.
+- Randomize and assign cohorts to your users via an automation or our API.

-- Create a campaign to run your cohort test.
-For our example, we’ll run a campaign that sends an email five minutes or ten minutes after a person performs an event.
+- Create an automation to run your cohort test.
+For our example, we’ll run an automation that sends an email five minutes or ten minutes after a profile performs an event.

-- Go to Campaigns and click Create Campaign.
+- Go to Automations and click Create Automation.
 Enter a name.

-- Specify users in the segment Signed Up.
+- Specify users in the segment Signed Up and click Save.

-- On the workflow step, drag a Create or Update Person block onto the canvas.
-Click the block then click Add Details.
+- Drag a Create or Update Profile block onto the canvas.
+Click the block then click Add details.

-- Under “Who do you want to update?” select “the person in the workflow.”
+- Under “Who do you want to update?” select “the profile in the workflow.”

 - Under “Which attributes do you want to add, change, or remove?” add liquid to randomize cohort assignment.